LibertyDSNP/spec/pages/DSNP/Serializations.md

 # Serializations

 Serialization is how the value should be stringified for signing and for transfer between systems.
-Most serializations use outside standards, but some require additional clarifications, provided here.
+Most serializations use outside standards, but some requiring additional clarifications are provided here.

 ## decimal